CytronTechnologies/MAKER-CM4_Script/README.md

 - Added the following settings in /boot/config.txt
   - Disable USB OTG and enable the USB Host.
   - Enable I2C and RTC.
-- Setup a script to run in the background to monitor the state of the power button.<br>Shutdown the Pi safely when the button is pressed.
+  - Enable shutdown on GPIO4 falling edge.
+This will shutdown the Pi safely when the power-buttons are pressed.

 ## Modify the Configuration of CM4 Bootloader ##
 Pre-configured bootloader images are available in the `bootloader_config` folder.
 It can be flashed directly to the CM4.<br>